Arithmetic Chern-Simons theory with real places: Examples

 \subsection{The totally real analogue with $n=2$}

-Since most of the results in this subsection are analogues to section 5 of \cite{ACST}, proofs are generally omitted here.
+Since most of the results in this section are analogues to Section 5 of \cite{ACST}, proofs are generally omitted there.
 Under the assumption $\mu_n(\overline{F}) =\mu_n(F)$, (5.1)-(5.5) of \cite{ACST} can be extended to every number field $F$.
-Since we use $\pi^{\un}$ rather than $\pi$, Assumption 5.7 and 5.9 of \cite{ACST} should be refined by adding conditions about unramifiedness at real places.
+Since we use $\pi^{un}$ rather than $\pi$, Assumption 5.7 and 5.9 of \cite{ACST} should be refined by adding conditions about unramifiedness at real places.

 \begin{assumption} (1) $c = \alpha \cup \epsilon \in H^3(A, \Z/2\Z)$ with surjective $\alpha : A \rightarrow \Z/2\Z$, and $\epsilon \in H^2(A, \Z/2\Z)$ corresponding to a central extension